How much do you know about your inner Feng Shui? Take this quiz to find out.

-Your inner Feng Shui is about the flow of chi/energy throughout your body, mind and spirit.
-Your personal chi level or Inner Feng Shui influences how you show up in your life through every situation.
+Your inner Feng Shui is about the flow of chi or energy throughout your body, mind, and spirit.
+Your chi level, or Inner Feng Shui influences how you show up in your life in every situation.

 - Energy follows your thoughts.

 - Stress does not affect your Inner Feng Shui

 - You inherited some of your chi and Inner Feng Shui from your parents before birth.

 - When you are sick, your chi is out of balance.